lekhrajdinkar/02-spring/aws/05_decoupling/03_Kinesis.md

     - cost - hourly `per stream`, data in/out GB
     - Also, `4000 record/sec/shard + 4 MB/sec/shard`  :)

-- QnA:use the `Enhanced Fanout feature`
-  - provides each consumer application with its own dedicated throughput, up to 2 MB/second.
-  - Multiple consumers can simultaneously process the same data stream without affecting each other's performance.

 - summary:
   - ![img.png](../99_img/decouple/img.png)